Fradley Junction, Alrewas, Burton-upon-Trent, Staffordshire, DE13 7DN.

 Find out more about Fradley Junction.

-Free facilities for teachers include pre-visits, risk assessments and downloadable trails.
+Free facilities for teachers include pre-visits and downloadable trails.

-Practicalities include limited toilets, pay & display car park, café, small indoor workshop space for booked visits and listening post trail.
-Coaches need to drop off at the entrance to the site, due to narrow path.
+Practicalities include limited toilets, a pay & display car park, a café, a small indoor workshop space for booked visits and a listening post trail.
+Coaches MUST drop off at the entrance to the site, due to the narrow path.